China military says not aware of veterans' protest

 Many of those involved were veterans of China’s short border war with Vietnam in 1979 and the 1969 border conflict with the then-Soviet Union, the report said.

-“I don’t know about this situation you have mentioned,” Defence Ministry spokesman Yang Yujun told a monthly news briefing, when asked about the protest and the veterans’ complaints.
+“I don’t know about this situation you have mentioned,” Defense Ministry spokesman Yang Yujun told a monthly news briefing, when asked about the protest and the veterans’ complaints.

 Tens of thousands of “mass incidents” - the usual euphemism for protests - occur each year in China, triggered by corruption, pollution, illegal land grabs and other grievances, unnerving the stability-obsessed ruling Communist Party.